 We ask questions about how communities of microorganisms that normally live within us (human microbiome) are involved in the development and maintenance of health.
-We focus on the intestinal microbiota.
-Our laboratory uses next generation sequencing and other technologies to learn about the function of the microbiota.
+We focus on the intestinal microbiota and use next generation sequencing and other technologies to learn about the function of the microbiota.

 Intestinal microbiota and child health